mitodl/mit_lti_flask_sample/docs/tutorial.rst

         $ heroku domains --app sheltered-springs-4102 (this will show the name of your app's domain)
         $ heroku logs --app sheltered-springs-4102 (just in case)

-    You need to add a couple of DYNO processes.
+    You need to add a DYNO process.
 The documentation lives in

         https://devcenter.heroku.com/articles/scaling